 How VAT works

-Output VAT | less | Input VAT | = | Amount payable/(repayable) |
+| Output VAT | less | Input VAT | = | Amount payable/(repayable) |

-VAT on the sale of taxable goods and services | VAT charged on purchases and other expenses | Input VAT is deducted from output VAT and the difference is the amount due to or from HM Revenue and Customs (HMRC) |
+| VAT charged on the sale of taxable goods and services | Recoverable VAT charged on purchases and other business expenses | Input VAT is deducted from output VAT and the difference is the amount due to, or from, HM Revenue and Customs (HMRC). |

 VAT calculator